 - Wunder Capital

-Reorg’s benefits package provides full-time employees with up to $1,500 for any continuing education program they choose to pursue, helping team members fine-tune their development tracks to get the most out of their learning initiatives.
+Reorg’s benefits package provides full-time employees with an annual continuing education stipend for any program they choose to pursue, helping team members fine-tune their development tracks to get the most out of their learning initiatives.
 The company’s unique workplace culture places a strong emphasis on personal and community development, and Reorg gives back to the greater NYC community by partnering with Madison Square Park to keep public areas near their office clean.

 In addition to flexible time off, free healthcare coverage and 401(k) matching, Granicus also offers a tuition reimbursement program that supports employees looking to go back to school or hone a new skill to empower them in their field.

 Adtaxi’s workplace perks and company culture have earned them a number of accolades, as well as a spot on our own list of the best mid-size companies to work for in Colorado.
-Their tuition reimbursement program offers support for teammates looking to expand their horizons and opportunities, both in the office and beyond.
+Its tuition reimbursement program offers support for teammates looking to expand their horizons and opportunities, both in the office and beyond.

 Otus’ benefits package, which includes competitive salaries, healthcare coverage and six weeks of annual PTO, has earned them a number of awards from organizations like Codie and EdTech Digest.
 Otus supports their employees’ learning goals both financially and practically, offering both a continuing education stipend and the option to allot work time toward personal education.